 What to Expect

-Expect to experience China through the eyes of real tea masters, with Seven Cups founders Austin or Zhuping as your personal guides.
+Tour-goers experience China through the eyes of real tea makers, with the Seven Cups sourcing team as your personal guide.
 This means spending most of your time in the Chinese countryside visiting tea gardens, with excursions to cultural attractions in towns and cities.
-Over the years we have developed deep friendships within China allowing us access not customary of typical Chinese tours.
-Check out the blog posts to see videos and pictures from our previous tours.
+Over the years we have developed deep friendships within China, allowing us a level of access not customary of typical Chinese tours.
+Check out our blog posts to see videos and pictures from previous tours.

 “Kim & I got back from China this morning from what can only be described as the most memorable experience ever.
 Zhuping made the trip very special with her wonderful personality, her knowledge of tea, the country side and all her tea friends.
 No one could have done it better and I am sure she must be exhausted.” — Alexis and Kim Kaae, Simply Tea